 A toolpusher, or oil rig manager, is the supervisor of the oil rig and responsible for all other personnel on site.
 These managers oversee drillers, derrickhands, motorhands, and roustabouts and provide leadership, important training, and problem solving in regards to employees and oil rig operation.
 Toolpushers manage the installation of rigs, make sure government and environmental laws are followed, and coordinate the workers in several crews.

-Other oilfield occupations include petroleum engineers, pipeline walkers, pipefitters, and pipelayers.
+Other types of oilfield jobs include petroleum engineers, pipeline walkers, pipefitters, and pipelayers.

 Due to the nature of the job, every worker involved on the oilfield at some point or another could be involved in an incident, depending upon what they’re doing and why they’re doing it.
 Supervisors and even owners of facilities can be seriously injured or lose their life, depending upon who’s on that property, who’s conducting work, and whether it’s being done safely.
 When drilling operations are being done unsafely and outside the prescribed safety regulations, workers are put at a grave risk of injury or worse.